tox-dev/tox/doc/config.rst

     {env:KEY:}

-then the value will be retrieved as ``os.environ['KEY']`` and replace with and empty string if the environment variable does not exist.
+then the value will be retrieved as ``os.environ['KEY']`` and replace with an empty string if the environment variable does not exist.

 Substitutions can also be nested.
 In that case they are expanded starting